GlacierProtocol/glacierprotocol.github.io/_docs/withdrawal/transaction-construction.md

     5. If any raw unspent transactions are too long, move each too-long transaction to its own file.

-        GlacierScript normally takes input by copy-pasting values, but it can only accept copy-pasted values up to about 4000 characters in size.88
+        GlacierScript normally takes input by copy-pasting values, but it can only accept copy-pasted values up to about 4000 characters in size.

         1. If any raw unspent transaction is longer than 4000 characters, you'll need to save it to its own file on disk.